AnonymousUser384/G-TransEval/RQ&Experiments/Readme.md

 | TransCoder    | 71.82 | 75.94    | 1.35  | 52.75 |
 | TransCoder-ST | 71.56 | 76.36    | 2.24  | 60.44 |

-## Effect of Training Data Size on CodeT5
+## Effect of Training Data Size with CodeT5 Model
 We explore the results of training CodeT5 with only 1000, 500, 200 and 100 samples.
 Here displays the full data of the experiment that explores the impact of size of training samples in our paper.

 |            | Target               | Java→X |      |        |      |        |      |        |    | X→Java |      |        |      |        |      |        |    |